VeonN4/fatherless-spooky-modpack/README.md

 ### CurseForge

 1. Download and install [CurseForge](https://www.curseforge.com/download/app).
-2. Download the latest release of the modpack.
 3. Open the CurseForge app.
 4. Search for **Fatherless Spooky Modpack**.
 5. Play the game.